yxes/udacity-react-readable/README.md

 [reactnd-project-readable-starter](https://github.com/udacity/reactnd-project-readable-starter)
 to run alongside this so it has something to connect to.

-then installation is as simple as:
+Then the installation is as simple as:

 - `npm install`
 - `npm start`